FAQ

 What are the degree requirements?

-There are no degree requirements for the One-Year Programs; however, they are not designed for the beginner photographer.
+A high school diploma or equivalency is required to apply.
+One-Year Certificate Programs are not designed for the beginner photographer.
 These programs are for intermediate to advanced photographers interested in a concentrated program to advance their photographic skills and education.

 How do I apply?

 Apply online.
-The following items are required of the applicant: a resume, statement of purpose, portfolio, image list, two letters of recommendation, application fee, and TOEFL/IELTS scores for international applicants.
+The following items are required of the applicant: a portfolio, statement of purpose, resume, two letters of recommendation, minimum high school transcript or diploma and $60 application fee.
+Additionally, international applicants must provide an English language proficiency test result.

 How do I get assistance with my online application?